Understanding trained CNNs by indexing neuron selectivity: Neuron Selectivity Indexes

 In this section we propose to describe neurons by their inherent response to a specific property, using an index.
-The index has to allow to rank them in a proportional order between their response and the existence of the property in the input image.
+The index has to allow the ranking of the neurons based on its response and the existence of the property in the input image.
 Therefore, we translate the problem of describing neuron activity to the problem of proposing methods which are able to quantify specific image facets that correlate with the degree of activation of the neuron holding such a property.
-A selectivity index of a single unit is a flexible an independent method for discriminating or clustering between neurons inside the same network.
-Selectivity indexes can be defined either for image features or for image labels.
-In what follows, we propose two selectivity indexes one on each group.
+A selectivity index of a single neuron is a flexible and independent method for discriminating or clustering neurons inside the same network.
+Selectivity indexes can be defined either for image features or for image labels, in what follows, we propose two selectivity indexes, one in each group.

-\subsection{Color Selectivity index}
+\subsection{Color Selectivity Index}

-Color selectivity is a property that can be proved in specific neurons of the human brain.
-The level of activation of the neuron when the observer is exposed to a stimulus with a strong color bias, and its corresponding low activation when the color is not present, is the object of attention in vision research that pursuits the understanding of how color is coded in the human visual system (\cite{Shapley11},\cite{Conway2009}).
+Color selectivity is a property that has been measured in the human brain.
+The level of activation of specific neurons when the observer is exposed to a stimulus with a strong color bias, and its corresponding low activation when the color is not present, is the object of attention in vision research that pursuits the understanding of how color is coded in the human visual system (\cite{Shapley11}).